How?

 • Prioritise User Needs: Focus on what users truly require, avoid technical bloat.

-• Apply No-Code First: Vibe Coding app innovation introduced - by the hour.
+• Apply No-Code First: AI-powered app innovation introduced - by the hour.

 • Adopt AI: Focus on increasing (not replacing) human productivity everywhere.

 So, Fierce Reduction is, first and foremost, an attitude of mind.
-From the outset, you should pause and take a critical look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate introducing AI-powered sales innovation.
+From the outset, you should pause and take a critical look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate introducing AI to powered digital innovation.

 Section image